DarkElementPL/WFCDLC/README.md

 Please be aware that this while this mod works, you can still encounter quite a few untextured models and crashes (mostly in escalation)

-Install the DLC map files from [here](https://drive.google.com/file/d/1nqlkxXJ50riieCMa9yad_K_-hbp2gCiv/view?usp=sharing) or [MEGA mirror](https://mega.nz/file/4sUzHLIS#TcCOlKptXSwNMQsspLNLJNQtGddTHc3sJjSHzONbkGg) to the main root folder of the game (Next to Binaries and TransGame folder)
+Install the DLC map files from [here](https://drive.google.com/file/d/1EIaTs4O_hbGNP4IOV0j2wYL3mM3xRMFh/view?usp=sharing) or [MEGA mirror](https://mega.nz/file/4sNH1bzC#h-952O0iLgEzyxhRyvCZ-Uct_9lpAwD9S_Eq04afwYw) to the main root folder of the game (Next to Binaries and TransGame folder)

 Video guide on how to install this mod can be found [here](https://www.youtube.com/watch?v=x4htr8eVzZE)

-Currently available maps on release:
+Currently available maps:
 Multiplayer:
-- Fortress = 75% textured (Missing a lot of wall textures mostly on the autobot spawn side)
+- Fortress = 98% textured (Missing vent texture on autobot side and screen texture on decepticon side)
-- Havoc 95% textured
+- Havoc = 98% textured (Missing rails and sun texture)
-- Metropolis = 90% textured, a few missing floor textures
+- Metropolis = 95% textured (Missing one wall and cable textures)
 - Sector = 100% textured

 Escalation: